 3. Cut the resulting sheet into two pieces, and sprinkle them lightly with flour on both sides

 4. Set the thickness-adjustment to 1 and pass the sheet through just once; then, set the thickness-adjustment to 2 and pass the sheet through once more; then, set the thickness-adjustment to 3, and so forth until you achieve the required thickness

-5. Fit to the Atlas pasta machine or to the Mixer, if you are using the 3 Facile mixer, the selected cutting accessory and pass the sheet through the cutting rollers to achieve the required paste shape
+5. Fit to the Atlas pasta machine or to the Mixer (if you are using the Pasta Fresca mixer) with the selected cutting accessory and pass the sheet through the cutting rollers to achieve the required paste shape.

 (No cutting accessories can be assembled on the Ampia pasta machine)